ymich9963/mdnotes.nvim/README.md

 - Toggle through checked, unchecked, and no checkbox in a list item with `:Mdn task_list_toggle`.
 Also works with linewise visual mode to toggle multiple tasks at a time.

 ### 🖇️ WikiLinks
-- Rename link references and the file itself using `:Mdn rename_link_references`.
+- Rename link references and the file itself using `:Mdn rename_references`.
-- Rename references to current buffer and also the file of the current buffer with `:Mdn rename_references_cur_buf`.
 - Show the references of a Wikilink by hovering over the link and executing `:Mdn show_references`.
 Also show references of the current buffer when not hovering over a Wikilink.

 ### 👩‍💼 Asset Management